Colangjas/CashFlow/README.md

 ### What is it?

-A Nodejs application (build with TypeScript) to forecast your account balance, based on repeating transactions, between 2 dates.
+A Nodejs application (built with TypeScript) to forecast your account balance, based on repeating transactions, between 2 dates.

 ### How to use